ongsm/cerecon/.ipynb_checkpoints/README-checkpoint.md

-# Retrieval-Augmented Generation (RAG) for Enterprise Knowledge
+# Retrieval-Augmented Generation for Enterprise Knowledge

 ## Project Overview
 Organizations store large volumes of enterprise knowledge across multiple platforms such as SharePoint, emails, and internal QA systems.
 This information is often fragmented, unstructured, and difficult to search effectively, leading to inefficiencies in retrieving relevant insights.